TaiPhamD/WindowsShutDownWS/README.md

    - Check out info.log file from path defined in 1. for logging and trouble shooting
 # Testing before you connect to IFTTT service

-Send http request to YOURIP:YOURPORT with the body as JSON
+Send https request to YOURIP:YOURPORT with the body as JSON

 ```
 {